Characterizing Particle-Like Charge Migration Dynamics with High-Harmonic Sideband Spectroscopy: Results

-The additional characteristics of the CM dynamics are imprinted on the HHSS signal, in the form of the relative strength of the $\omega_{\text{CM}}$ and $2\omega_{\text{CM}}$ contributions.
-As seen in Fig.~\ref{fig:2}(a), there are many laser wavelengths for which the two sidebands interfere either with each other or with a harmonic, even with the multi-laser-cycle duration of the CM signal we are considering here.
+Additional characteristics of the CM dynamics are imprinted on the HHSS signal, in the form of the relative strength of the $\omega_{\text{CM}}$ and $2\omega_{\text{CM}}$ contributions.
+As seen in Fig.~\ref{fig:3}, there are many laser wavelengths for which the two sidebands interfere either with each other or with an odd harmonic, even with the multi-laser-cycle duration of the CM signal we are considering here.
 This hinders a quantitative analysis of the relative strength of the sidebands.
 As an alternative, we consider the CM-induced modulation of the HHSS signal directly in the time domain, similar in spirit to \cite{Kraus2013}.
-Specifically, we perform a multi-cycle HHG-calculation as described above for several different delays spanning a half laser cycle.
-Then we collate the delay-dependent response from individual laser half-cycles~\cite{hamer2021} to obtain a time-resolved HHG yield that has both sub-cycle resolution and lasts long enough to resolve the CM-induced beating.
-In an experiment, this would correspond to using a short CEP-stabilized generation pulse with a controllable delay relative to the initiation of the CM, and scanning the delay with sub-cycle resolution over several laser cycles.
+Fig.~\ref{fig:5}(a) provides a time-resolved analysis of the modulation of the HHG signal by the CM dynamics.
+For this we combine the decomposition of the half-cycle-resolved HHG signal \cite{hamer2021} for various CM-MIR delays.
+Specifically, in the multi-cycle dipole acceleration signal we isolate the individual HHG contribution from each half-laser-cycle using a $\sfrac{1}{2}$-cycle-duration $\cos^{4}$ window centered around the corresponding extremum of the laser field.
+For each TDDFT simulation, this provides a coarse time-resolved HHG signal with a sampling resolution of one-half laser cycle.
+We then refine this sampling resolution by collating the results of 8 half-cycle-resolved HHG spectra for various delays between the CM and MIR (equally spaced within $0\leq\Delta<0.5$~o.c.), such that the collated time-resolved HHG spectrum has a sampling resolution of $\sfrac{1}{16}$ optical cycles.
+Then we obtain Fig.~\ref{fig:5}(a) by Fourier transforming this collated HHG signal, using a $\cos^{2}$ window that spans the entire time signal, with respect to this sub-cycle delay.
+In an experiment, this would correspond to using a short CEP-stabilized generation pulse with a controllable delay relative to the initiation of the CM, and scanning the delay with sub-cycle resolution over several laser cycles (unlike an experiment to look at sidebands, for which sub-cycle control of the delay is not necessary).